Vegas NAB Takeaways – 4K, UHD and HDR (Part 1 of 3)

 As expected, 4K / UHD was rejuvenated by the addition of High Dynamic Range (HDR) and a host of carefully crafted demos to show the latest crop of debutant screens, unveiled earlier at CES in all their glory.
 The results were certainly impressive, but needed considerable technical insight to unravel what was behind “the screen” and how applicable it would be to real world services.
 At its best, HDR content shown on the latest 2016 screens looked amazing, but most attending NAB this year were trying to visualize what the route to an HDR upgrade would be?

 Fundamental to understanding the likely workflow is an appreciation of the kind of service being developed, Video on Demand (VoD) or Live, as well as the source and format of the content.
 Addressing these issues was the primary focus of my presentation at the Harmonic theatre this year, always an interesting litmus test of what is challenging the industry.
-For those not at NAB, a copy can be downloaded using the following link.

 So, what are the main conclusions now that we’ve all returned from the show and had time to digest the news and events?
 It needs to be made clear from that outset that 4K / UHD is here to stay, certainly no flash in the pan like 3D!
 With such strong consumer adoption of 4K / UHD screens, and an industry keen to future-proof content, the onus of responsibility is for delivery ecosystems to match the confidence in 4K / UHD shown upstream and downstream within the overall workflow.